lukepoppe/LeadGenius_Coding_Challenge/README.md

 # Web_Scraper

-This webscraper is designed to scrape certain elements off of event calendars such as:
+This web scraper is designed to scrape certain elements off of event calendars such as:

 http://events.stanford.edu/2014/October/1/
 https://www.eventbrite.com/d/local/events--tomorrow/